 (3) The third generation often consumes the resources generated by the first two generations.

 (a) Are you a Creator of wealth that has generated new resources for yourself and others?

 (b) Are you a Steward of wealth who has managed well the resources you have been entrusted?

 (c) Or are you a Consumer of wealth who has enjoyed the fruits of other’s efforts?

 How to build your resources even during retirement

-The IRS requires owners of retirement plans to distribute an increasing percentage of their accounts every year beginning at age 70.
+The IRS requires owners of retirement plans to distribute an increasing percentage of their accounts every year beginning age 72 (73 if you reach age 72 after December 31, 2022 and 75 in 2033).
 Roughly 4% must be withdrawn at age 70, 5% at age 79, 10% at age 92, and so on.
 This is to make sure you consume funds from these plans that qualified for the deferral of income taxes during your lifetime.

 However, if you want to consider yourself a Steward of resources, you would only spend 1% or 2% of your resources to ensure that future generations of beneficiaries of your wealth could enjoy a similar standard of living.
 Such a low percentage reflects the impact of taxes, inflation and the increased number of people in successive generations.

 Lessons we can take from the past century